 - Use the interactive whiteboard game, Eggs we Like to Eat, to display the variety of different birds that produce eggs.
 From this category students choose which birds lay eggs for general human consumption in Australia.

 - Explain to students that in Australia, the most common choice of eggs used in cooking are hen’s eggs.
-Using the interactive whiteboard, students are presented with a map of states in Australia and the number of eggs used to represent the percentage laid in each state, Where Are Eggs Laid?
+Use the interactive whiteboard activity, Where Are Eggs Laid?
+Students are presented with a map of states in Australia and the number of eggs used to represent the percentage laid in each state.
 Explain that there are farms in every state and city in Australia that produce eggs.
 Students play a simple game to find out which state lays the greatest and least amount of eggs each year.
 Drag and drop the number of eggs that represent how many eggs are farmed in that state each year.

 - Also inform the students that 397 million dozen eggs are farmed each year and that 16.8 million hens are kept for commercial egg farming in Australia.
 Using the data from the previous activity, students create a simple pie graph representing the information relating to the percentage of egg farming for each state.
 Students describe the display, using mathematical data language by identifying which state produces the greatest and least amount of eggs each year.